mdtanker/invert4geom/README.md

 **Invert4geom** is a Python library for performing 3D geometric gravity inversions, where the aim is to recover the geometry of a density contrast.

-Typically use cases include modeling the Moho, the sediment-basement contact, or bathymetry.
+Typical use cases include modeling the topography of the Moho, the sediment-basement contact, or bathymetry.
 These density contrasts are represented by a layer of vertical right-rectangular prisms.
+Since we use vertical prisms, they don't take the curvature of the Earth into account.
+For large-scale applications, such as continental studies, it would be better to use tesseroids instead of prisms.

+See the [overview](overview.md) for further description of this package and what it can be used for.

+The tutorials

 <!-- prettier-ignore-start -->
 [actions-badge]:            https://github.com/mdtanker/invert4geom/workflows/CI/badge.svg